 Keep your survey accurate by clearly labeling any furniture you do not plan to take with you.
 It may help to use brightly colored sticky notes or tape to make the moving professional aware of the designation.
 If you’re undecided about bringing certain items, it’s BEST TO INCLUDE THEM in the estimate.
 The inventory list can always be amended.
 It’s always better to overestimate than underestimate.

 4. What services do you really need?

 Moving companies offer more than a truck and helping hands.
 Ask your moving company about the additional services they offer during your survey.
 They take care of bringing the right crew and equipment on moving day.

 Here are a couple of examples of services a moving company might offer:

 - Antique moving

 - Pre-move planning

 A complete list of the moving company’s professional services and capabilities should be readily available on their website.

-Make sure that at least one decision maker in your household is present for your appointment.
-Be prepared to show the moving company’s relocation consultant hidden spaces with furniture like garages, crawl spaces, attics, or sheds and before they arrive do a “dry run” of all of your belonging to ensure you don’t miss anything.
+Make sure at least one decision-maker in your household is present for your appointment.
+Prepare to show the moving company’s relocation consultant hidden spaces with furniture like garages, crawl spaces, attics, or sheds.
+Before they arrive, do a “dry run” of all of your belongings to ensure you don’t miss anything.

 6. Q & A